PART 2 – Beyond Standardization: Cultivating Creative Learners

 Power of Symbolic Representation:

-Creativity is an ability one attains, to use their true potential:
+Creativity is an ability one attains to use their true potential:

 Note:

-Creative Thinking Index (CTI) is a non-linear and agile scale used within the SchoolWizard application focusing on helping children discover & develop their natural capacities and their respective learning/thinking orientation.
+Creative Thinking Index (CTI) is a non-linear and agile scale used within the SchoolWizard application, focusing on helping children discover & develop their natural capacities and their respective learning/thinking orientation.

-Creative Schooling and its Intrinsic Process:
+Creative Schooling and Its Intrinsic Process:

 “Creativity is inventing, experimenting, growing, taking risks, breaking rules, making mistakes and having fun”